Fondant cookies

 Roll out your rolled fondant thinly and cut out the wings with the cookie cutter.

 We are only going to use the wing part.
-So you dont have to cut out the whole shape like I did.
+So you don’t have to cut out the whole shape as I did.
 Just the wings.

-Cut the wings in shape with a knife like shown on wing A.
+Cut the wings in shape with a knife, as shown on wing A.

 Brush a thin coat of corn syrup on the wing part of the sugar cookie and gently place the wing pieces on top.